- 513-745-3354

 Since beginning at Xavier in 2024, Dr. Overman has led numerous initiatives that have expanded opportunities for the institution, including the creation of new undergraduate academic programs in Speech, Language, and Communicative Behavior; Non-profit Management; and Health Science and Wellness.
 The College is also preparing to launch new graduate programs in Social Work (MSW) and Speech Language Pathology (MS).
 In partnership with colleagues, she also re-envisioned Xavier’s online Leadership Studies EdD and Montessori MEd.
 Dr. Overman has also been an active partner with fellow academic deans and Strategic Enrollment Management to support student recruitment and retention, and with Advancement and Government Relations to pursue funding for academic and clinical programs.
 Additionally, she collaborates with numerous divisions across the University to advance institutional priorities.

-In 2025, Dr. Overman was named Special Advisor to the Provost for Health Initiatives, and in this additional role she coordinates the integration of all health-related curricular programs to provide a unified Xavier Health brand and identity across the Colleges of Professional Sciences; Arts and Sciences; Business; Nursing; and the proposed new College of Osteopathic Medicine.
-In this role Dr. Overman leads strategic planning efforts that align academic vision and drive implementation of interprofessional education and interdisciplinary research, and promote cross-college collaboration, establishing a cohesive framework to strengthen and sustain the Xavier Health initiative.
+In 2025, Dr. Overman was named Senior Advisor to the Provost for Health Integration, and in this additional role she created a strategic plan to coordinate the integration of all health and health-related curricular and co-curricular programs across the Colleges of Professional Sciences; Arts and Sciences; Business; Nursing; and the proposed College of Osteopathic Medicine.
+In this role, Dr. Overman leads efforts that align academic vision and drive implementation of interprofessional education and interdisciplinary research, promote cross-college collaboration, and provide a unified Xavier Health brand and identity that represents the institution’s vibrant ecosystem of health-focused programs.

 Dr. Overman embraces a teacher-scholar-mentor identity and has been a staunch advocate for incorporating evidence-informed practices in higher education, such as transparent teaching, metacognitive development, and high-impact experiences.
 Her peer-reviewed publications in the field emphasize both the discovery of new knowledge about theoretical mechanisms and the application of theory to real-world factors that can improve memory and cognition.